 Winmalee – An Aboriginal word, the meaning of which is unclear, but possibly ‘to the north’.
 Renamed from North Springwood after a competition in 1972.
 The winner was a 14 year old boy.
-If that competition had been held today we would be getting out of the train at Village McVillageface.
+If that competition had been held today we would probably be getting out of the train at Village McVillageface.
 I wonder who that boy was?
+He deserves recognition.

 Woodford – Once the home of geologist and Antarctic explorer T.W.
 Edgeworth David.
 He reached far greater heights than Woodford geographically speaking, when he climbed to the summit of Mt.
 Erebus with Sir Douglas Mawson, in 1908.
 He put his stamp on the village with a house he called his hut, but it burned down.
 You might find the chimney if you look around.